-(iii) Sober (iv) Critical
+(iii) Small sprigs (iv) New leaves

-Ans. (iii) Sober
+Ans. (i) Tiny branches.

-- (b) What is the message the poet wishes to convey through this poem? - Ans.
+- It is to be roped, tied, And pulled out - snapped out Or pulled out entirely, Out from the earth-cave - (a) What is the poet's tone in the extract?
+Select the appropriate option. - (i) Gloomy (ii) Dry (iii) Sober (iv) Critical - Ans. (ii) Dry - (b) What is the message the poet wishes to convey through this poem? - Ans.
 The poet wishes to sensitize others to the fact that trees are living creatures and should not be destroyed.
-He equates killing a tree to the act of killing a man.

-- (c) How does the poet describe the end of the tree, according to the extract? - (i) As a death brought about by neglect. - (ii) As a death due to cutting off its food supply. - (iii) As a murder done swiftly and painlessly. - (iv) As a murder executed after painful torturing. - Ans. (iv) As a murder executed after painful torturing. - (d) Complete the analogy about how the tree is treated.
+He equates killing a tree to the act of killing a man. - (c) How does the poet describe the end of the tree, according to the extract? - (i) As a death brought about by neglect. - (ii) As a death due to cutting off its food supply. - (iii) As a murder done swiftly and painlessly. - (iv) As a murder executed after painful torturing. - Ans. (iv) As a murder executed after painful torturing. - (d) Complete the analogy about how the tree is treated.